FREE BUSINESS HEALTHCHECK:

 4. Set A Performance Goal and ALWAYS Follow Up

 Even the best of us can go off track.
 I know it happened to me when I first started selling.
 That is why it is vital to set goals and monitor performance regularly.
+Often this act is the difference between business administration and business management.
+The two can get a little confused and it’s important to be good at each separately.

 If someone goes ‘off’, dressing them down and telling them to ‘sort it out’, without follow up and coaching isn’t going to end well.